zammad/zammad-user-documentation/extras/knowledge-base.rst

 Manage, edit and organize your knowledge base content by opening the ``Knowledge Base`` tab in the navigation sidebar.
 This feature is optional.
-If you don't see it in the primary navigation bar, that means your administrator hasn't enabled it yet.
+If you don't see it in the navigation side bar, that means your administrator hasn't enabled it yet.
 Administrators can learn more in the :admin-docs:`knowledge base admin documentation </manage/knowledge-base.html>`.